DNA methylation in Alzheimer’s Disease

 Combined epigenetic and genetic analysis in a single sequencing run lets you access the most critical information from your DNA samples.

-Better characterise early stage cancer for diagnostic and therapy development.
+Better characterise liquid biopsy and genomic DNA samples of early stage cancer for diagnostic and therapy development.

 Combined data reveals the role of methylation in neurodegeneration.